 1 Background and Introduction

-Qualification as a Load Resource is a pre-requisite for the provision of Demand response in the Ancillary Services markets and Real-Time Energy Market.
+Qualification as a Load Resource is a prerequisite for the provision of Demand response in the Ancillary Services markets and Real-Time Energy Market.

-This Other Binding Document sets forth the detailed requirements for Aggregations of Loads (more than one single Load site) to qualify as Aggregate Load Resources (ALRs) and maintain such qualification, thus becoming eligible to provide Ancillary Services.
-The document is limited to ALR qualification for participation in Security-Constrained Economic Dispatch (SCED) and the provision of Non-Spinning Reserve (Non-Spin).
+This attachment sets forth the detailed requirements for Aggregations of Loads (more than one single Load site) to qualify as Aggregate Load Resources (ALRs) and maintain such qualification, thus becoming eligible to provide Ancillary Services.
+The attachment is limited to ALR qualification for participation in Security-Constrained Economic Dispatch (SCED) and the provision of Non-Spinning Reserve (Non-Spin).

-For purposes of this document, the following terminology applies:
+For purposes of this attachment, the following terminology applies:

 A “Device” refers to an appliance, implement, or instrument under control or otherwise being used to provide Demand response.
 A Device is always located behind a Premise-level meter.